maciej-ka/learning-notes/go.md

 it's a string

 #### Passwords app on mac
-has a section for Passkeys
+has a section for passkeys
 it's possible to see a list or to delete passkey
 but you cannot see the passkey